Villanueva State Park

 Villanueva State Park is a state park of New Mexico, United States, located on the banks of the Pecos River.
 The park features red and yellow sandstone cliffs, cottonwood trees, and other native plants.
 Villanueva State Park's elevation is 6,110 feet (1862 m) above sea level.
 The park sits in the shift from The Rocky Mountains and The Great Plains.
 The park is located southwest of the town of Las Vegas, 35 mi New Mexico.
-While on the lookout trails of Villanueva State Park, one would be able to view the Pecos River.
-Water in the Pecos River south headed to Villanueva State Park, there are showed signs of base metals and mercury.
-Elevated levels of copper, lead, and zinc.
+While on the lookout trails of Villanueva State Park, one can view the Pecos River.